Family Tax Credit Guide · Updated April 2026

 Dependent Care FSA (DCFSA) — Up to $2,250 in tax savings

-Contribute up to $5,000 pre-tax ($2,500 if married filing separately) to a DCFSA for childcare expenses.
+Contribute up to $7,500 pre-tax ($3,750 if married filing separately) to a DCFSA for childcare expenses under the increased limit established by the OBBB Act.
 This reduces your taxable income, saving you on federal tax, state tax (where applicable), AND Social Security/Medicare taxes.
 Effective savings rate can be 30-45% depending on your bracket.

 Child and Dependent Care Credit — Up to $2,100